 - PET CT scan- To see the spread of cancer.

 - Sputum cytology- Phlegm (a thick viscous substance secreted by the mucous membranes of the respiratory passages) produced during cough is send off for examination.

 Surgery is considered as preferred line of intervention specially in early stage lung cancers when the disease is still localized.
 Surgery may be:

-- Wedge Resection- The cancerous tissues along with a small margin of healthy tissues are removed.
+During Wedge resection, the cancerous tissues along with a small margin of healthy tissues are removed.

-- Segmental Resection- A large portion of the lobe is removed.
+During Segmental resection, a large portion of the lobe is removed.

 Besides lungs, lymph nodes of the chest may also be removed to check the metastasis of cancer.

 If the size of the tumor is large, oncologists may decide to provide Chemotherapy and Radiation Therapy before surgery so as to shrink the tumor to an extent (Neo-adjuvant Therapy).
 Similarly, Chemo and Radiation Therapy could be done after surgery to kill residual cancer cells Adjuvant Chemotherapy).